 Not all nuts will be good nuts, alas.
 It’s a fact of pine nut processing that can be depressing.
 All that waiting and work, and sometimes your yield is a crappy 50 percent or worse.
 It happens.
 At least there’s an easy way to tell if your nuts are good or not.
 Dump all the nuts in a bucket of water.
 About 85 percent of those that float are no good.
 The sinkers are the keepers.

 There is something you can do with the floaters, however.
 You can mash them up — most won’t have any nut at all inside — fill a Mason jar full and cover it with vodka.
 Put a lid on the jar, wait a few months and bam!
 Pine nut bourbon.
 Damn good stuff.

 You’ll notice something: Dark nuts are good nuñts.
 The darker the shell, the more likely the nut is a good one.
 The nut on the left is a P. monophylla nut, the one on the right is from P. edulis.

 As for the good nuts, you will still need to shell them.
 See why store-bought pine nuts are so expensive?
 Sadly, there is no fast way to shell pine nuts.
 The most effective way is still one at a time, and believe me, I’ve tried lots and lots of different ways to shell these little buggers.
 This video shows it really well.

 Once they’re shelled, freeze the nuts.
 In fact, freeze even the nuts still in the shell if you plan on keeping them around for more than a couple weeks.
 Pine nuts are surprisingly perishable.
 Once frozen, however, in-shell pine nuts will keep for 2 years or more.
 Oh, and don’t forget to use the shells for more pine nut bourbon…

 Looking for pine nut recipes?
-Here are two of my favorites:
+Here are three of my favorites: